lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 ```

 Code project with failing test is [here] (https://github.com/lhohan/spray-json-pg/tree/d56776b0a1d5c96338065abe6dcd9b179c92c429).

-Code project with the fix is [here] (https://github.com/lhohan/spray-json-pg/tree/4d7de8da8b456aa05f0068d26553412ed27baf21).
+Code project with the fix is [here] (https://github.com/lhohan/spray-json-pg/tree/65d4f4b4b84af9577cad213e7c3e0a1f0377b1ef).

-In case of questions of useful addition please to not hesitate to leave a comment.
+In case of questions or useful additions please to not hesitate to leave a comment.